BrakeZap/pong_game/README.md

 ## How to build:
 If you want to build this project yourself, you'll need the latest version of the <ins>Odin</ins>.
 You can find install instructions here: [Install](https://odin-lang.org/docs/install/).

 Once Odin is installed, clone the repo using `git clone`.
-Once cloned, use `odin run ./src` to run the program.
+Once cloned, use `odin run .` to run the program or `odin build .` to build the executable.